Husky Poodle Mix Owner’s Guide

 Husky Poodle mixes, just like other cross-bred dogs, each are a unique combination of their parents.
 Each dog, even from the same litter, will have their own personality, coloring, temperament and more.
 Each dog is unique and beautiful.
 You can expect these dogs to be highly intelligent and alert, and they have extremely energetic!
 Your fur baby will need plenty of exercise and stimulation to keep him physically and mentally healthy, as well as happy.

 You may be wondering what a Huskydoodle’s fur is like.
 It really depends on the dog’s parents.
 Husky Poodle mixes tend to have thick, double layered fur, which makes them look a bit fluffy and shaggy.
-If the dog has more Poodle genetics, then he may have curly fur, that is non-shedding.
+If the dog has more Poodle genetics, then he may have curly fur, that is non-shedding or low-shedding.
 This type of dog (more like the Poodle) is considered hypoallergenic.
 When it comes to their coat color, Huskydoodles come in a wide range of colors and color combinations.
 These dogs usually weight between 45-60 lbs and stand from 13 to 22 inches tall.
 When it comes to eye color, a Huskydoodle may have more Husky type coloring, which can mean blue eyes, or they may be brown, like their Poodle ancestors.

 One more thing to know about these dogs is that they can sometimes be stubborn, unruly, and difficult to handle.
 Huskydoodles can also be somewhat needy and clingy at times.
 They usually love to train and are also good with people they don’t know.
 While they can be great dogs for families with older kids, it’s recommended that you not adopt one of these dogs if you have small children at home.